A 400 year old Japanese image for a 2,500 year old Chinese code of conduct

 Hear no evil speak no evil see no evil

-Also Known As: No Evil Monkeys, Three Wise Monkeys, Mystic Monkeys, Morality Monkeys
+Also Known As: No Evil Monkeys, Three Wise Monkeys, Three Morality Monkeys, Three Mystic Apes

-This web site is for those who collect the three "No Evil" monkeys.
-Whether you are a casual or a serious collector, we invite you to join our USA group.
+This web site is for those nice folks who collect the three "No Evil" monkeys.
+Whether you are a casual or a serious collector, just starting or long time collector, we invite you to join our email list.

 Send email requests, questions and/or comments to Bruce Kittess, webmaster@thethreemonkeys.com